Inicio Autores Publicado por MEXAMPAC

 0

-After Central American approached the U.S.-Mexico on Sunday to call attention to awful shelter conditions and request asylum, U.S. Border Patrol agents reportedly fired tear gas into Mexico, forcing parents with toddlers to flee.
+After Central American migrants approached the U.S.-Mexico border on Sunday to call attention to awful shelter conditions and request asylum, U.S. Border Patrol agents reportedly fired tear gas into Mexico, forcing parents with toddlers to flee.

 «Children were screaming and coughing in the mayhem,» the Associated Press reported. «On the U.S. side of the fence, shoppers streamed in and out of an outlet mall.»